 My first novel, called The Tehran Cyber Connection, which concerns the illegal export of a mainframe computer from the U.S. to Iran--is based on a case I was involved with before I was retired--and is now live on Amazon, and available for sale.

-And simultaneously, in partnership with my sister, I am editing and preparing to publish a novel written by our father, probably to be entitled The Man Who Would be Emperor.
+In partnership with my sister, I have edited and published a novel written by our father entitled The Man Who Would be Emperor.
 It is a historical novel about the many years-campaign of Andreas Comnenus to make it to the throne at Constantinople.
 It is set in the 12th century.
+It is also live on Amazon.
+All my book covers have been done by my wife, who is a professionally trained graphic designer.

 Sign up to hear from us about specials, sales, and events.